 Why Denton Station Needs a Better Service- NOW!

 The graphic above of the rail network shows the current route of the limited service passing through Denton (white and purple line).
-The service begins at Stockport, passes through Reddish South Station, Denton and Guide Bridge before terminating at Stalybridge, running just once per week and in one direction!
+The service begins at Stalybridge, passes through Guide Bridge, Denton and Reddish South before terminating at Stockport.
+Since summer 2018 there the train returns to Stalybridge via the same route.
+The timetable can be found here.

 Reopening the Denton line to a frequent passenger service would be of huge benefit to Denton town centre with businesses and shoppers able to quickly and cheaply travel into Manchester.
 We propose a service be reintroduced from Stockport into Manchester Victoria or to divert a service bound for Manchester Piccadilly to travel via Denton into Manchester Victoria e.g. the Chester train.